itsToggle/plex_debrid/README.md

 >  0. Clone this repository with git or click on "code" (top right) and then "download zip"
 >  1. Run `pip install -r requirements.txt`
 >  2. Run the script!
 >  3. The script will guide you through the initial setup and the next steps.
-When setting up plex_debrid, you will be prompted to choose the 4 main services that this script connects:
+When setting up plex_debrid, you will be prompted to choose the 5 main services that this script connects:
 >  4. Pick and setup at least one **content service** which plex_debrid should monitor for new content
 >  5. Pick and setup a **library collection service**, which plex_debrid will use to determine your current media collection.
 If you intend to run a plex server, choose plex.
 >  6. Pick and setup a **library update service**, which plex_debrid will update/refresh after a successful download.
 If you intent to run a plex server, choose plex.
+>  7. Pick and setup a **library ignore service**, which plex_debrid will use to ignore content.
+If you intent to run a plex server, choose plex.
->  7. Pick and setup at least one **debrid service**, which plex_debrid will use to download content.
+>  8. Pick and setup at least one **debrid service**, which plex_debrid will use to download content.
->  8. You're done!
+>  9. You're done!
->  9. Choose option '1' to run the download automation.
+>  10. Choose option '1' to run the download automation.
 Choose option '2' to explore or edit the Settings or open the "settings.json" file the script creates after the first run.
->  10. If you dont want the main menu to show when starting the script (for an auto-run setup), navigate to "/Settings/UI Settings/show menu on startup" and set the value to "false".
+>  11. If you dont want the main menu to show when starting the script (for an auto-run setup), navigate to "/Settings/UI Settings/show menu on startup" and set the value to "false".
->  11. Read the rest of the README!
+>  12. Read the rest of the README!
 >
 ></details>
 >